 I’ve been interested in all things electrical/electronic since I was about 13 years old.
 Thinking back on it, I’m not sure where this interest in the sciences came from – my dad worked for a lumber packaging company on the Tacoma, Washington tideflats.
-Heh, at that time I was dabbling in atomic energy (I built a small cloud chamber for viewing atomic particles, a Van De Graff generator, and was trying to build a linear accelerator), rocketry (built a solid-fuel engine that worked great but I wasn’t able to actually test it in a rocket…oh well), robotics, I built a whole slew of Heathkits (mostly test equipment like voltmeters, scopes, and such) and Knightkits by the time I was 20.
-Also built a Heathkit AR15 stereo receiver that I had for like 15 years.
+Heh, at that time I was dabbling in atomic energy (I built a small cloud chamber for viewing atomic particles, a Van De Graff generator, and was trying to build a linear accelerator), robotics and rocketry.
+I did manage to build a solid-fuel engine that worked great but I wasn’t able to actually test it in a rocket…oh well…but I DID manage to probably scare the living daylights out our neighbors with all the smoke from my makeshift engine test stand. 😮 I built a whole slew of Heathkits (mostly test equipment like voltmeters, scopes, and such) and Knightkits by the time I was 20.
+Also built a Heathkit AR15 (no, not the assault rifle) stereo receiver that I had for like over 20 years.
 It pained me to give it away – I spent hours and hours making the soldering and all the wire runs beautiful.
 (RIP Heathkit and Knightkit) For those that don’t know, Knightkits were sold by Allied Electronics, and it was fun to see the latest catalog in the mail.
-I just saw on another website that reminded me that Allied was bought by Radio Shack (really?!?).
-And I think we all know what happened to them!
+I just saw on another website that reminded me that Allied was bought by Radio Shack (like really?!?).
+And I think we all know what happened to Radio Shack!
 I used to also get catalogs from Burstein-Applebee – they had some cool stuff for electronics geeks like me.
 Not sure when the last catalog was, but I lost track of them after I went off to college in 1970 (!).